rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 8. Add IP address to PDB whitelist.**

-So now we are going to add our IP address or alias to the whitelist for the (default) service PDB1.
+So now we are going to add our IP address or hostname to the whitelist for the (default) service PDB1.

 Connect to PDB1 locally using OS authentication.  **You will notice that you can connect locally using OS authentication.**
 ````